Kaiser784/Offsec-Proving-Grounds/FunboxEasy/README.md

 ```
 $ nc -lvnp port_number
 ```
-Also don't forget that you're firewall should be disabled for this using the command
+Also don't forget that you're firewall should be disabled, you can check this by using the command
 ```
 $ ufw status
 ```